And Women Shall Weep

 And Women Shall Weep is a 1960 British drama film directed by John Lemont and starring Ruth Dunning, Max Butterfield and Richard O'Sullivan.
-Its plot is about a mother who tries to prevent her younger son being led astray by his delinquent elder brother.
+It was written by Lemont and Leigh Vance.
+A mother tries to prevent her younger son being led astray by his delinquent elder brother.

 The title is taken from Charles Kingsley's 1851 poem, Three Fishers.